Protyasha-Roy/dicc/README.md

-# Dicc - sentence splitting word meaning finder
+# Dicc - sentence splitting dictionary
 Dicc takes in your paragraphs, splits each word and provides you with the meaning, synonym, antonym and audio pronunciation.